 The new WA Work Health & Safety Regulations 2022

-With these regulations will come some significant changes.
+With these regulations come some significant changes.
 This article refers to those changes around Noise and Audiometric Testing.

 For WA businesses that have noisy workplaces